 Forex: Australia, Canada, South Africa

-Canada’s Loonie broke support at $0.995 and the rising trendline against the greenback, indicating another test of primary support at $0.95.
+Canada’s Loonie may be strengthening against the Aussie Dollar but is headed for another test of primary support at $0.95 against the greenback.
 Reversal of 63-day Twiggs Momentum below zero warns of a primary down-trend.
 Failure of support at $0.95 would confirm.

 Canadian Dollar

-The Australian Dollar is expected to follow commodities lower, testing primary support at $0.96.
-63-Day Twiggs Momentum below zero warns of another primary decline.
-Recovery above $1.02 is unlikely but would indicate an advance to $1.08.
+The Australian Dollar is following commodities lower, headed for a test of primary support at $0.96.
+63-Day Twiggs Momentum below zero warns of a primary down-trend.
+Breach of support at $0.96 would warn of a primary down-trend with a long-term target of $0.84.
+Recovery above $1.02 is unlikely but would indicate another test of $1.08.

 Australian Dollar

-The Australian Dollar strengthened against the South African Rand, but respect of resistance at R8.30 would warn of a decline to R7.50*.
-Breach of support at R7.90 would confirm.
-63-Day Twiggs Momentum oscillating close to zero indicates uncertainty, however, and breakout above R8.30 would test long-term resistance at R8.50.
+The Australian Dollar respected resistance at R8.30 against the South African Rand.
+Expect another test of R7.90.
+Breach would warn of a decline to R7.50*.
+63-Day Twiggs Momentum oscillating close to zero indicates uncertainty and breakout above R8.30 would test long-term resistance at R8.50.

 Australian Dollar/South African Rand